This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

 Various childbirth complications can lead to stretching that causes mild to severe damage.
 A greater degree of stretching can damage the nerves more severely.
-They can actually become torn, or in the worst cases, ripped away from the spinal cord.
+They can become torn or, in the worst cases, ripped away from the spinal cord.

-There are many different factors that can lead to nerve damage during childbirth, some involving the doctor or other medical professional manipulating the baby in such a way that the brachial plexus nerves are stretched and become damaged.
+Many different factors can lead to nerve damage during childbirth, some involving the doctor or other medical professional manipulating the baby in such a way that the brachial plexus nerves are stretched and become damaged.

 Another possibility is that the baby’s head gets pulled while the shoulders are still in the birth canal.
-The use of instruments during difficult deliveries, such as forceps or vacuum, can also cause stretching of the nerves.
+Using instruments during difficult deliveries, such as forceps or vacuum, can also cause stretching of the nerves.

 If a child is abnormally large, it can usually be detected in the last few weeks of pregnancy.
 At that point, a doctor must decide if a cesarean section should be done to avoid a difficult birth that can lead to Erb’s palsy and other complications.